Have another question about Rosie?

 Who will I be talking to when I call Rosie?

-When you press the emergency button on the Rosie mobile pendant, you’re automatically connected to the Vitalcare monitored network.
+When you press the emergency button on the Rosie device, you’re automatically connected to the Vitalcare monitored network.
 Rosie’s trained assistants are all based in Australia.

 They’ll ask what’s happened and organise the support needed, which can include calling emergency services if necessary.

-Anywhere in Australia as long as you’re wearing the pendant.
+Anywhere in Australia where there is Telstra 4G coverage.
 Rosie will work whether you’re at home or out and about.

 I live in a retirement village.
 Can I use Rosie?